Mohammed940/booking/VERCEL_DEPLOYMENT_GUIDE.md

 ### Cache Settings

 The bot uses caching to improve performance:
-- Centers and clinics cache: 2 minutes
+- Centers and clinics cache: 1 minute
-- Slots cache: 2 minutes
+- Slots cache: 1 minute

-This reduces the number of Google Sheets API calls and improves response time.
+This reduces the number of Supabase database calls and improves response time.

 ### If problems persist

 1. Check Vercel logs for errors
 2. Verify environment variables are correctly set
-3. Ensure Google Sheets credentials have proper permissions
+3. Ensure Supabase credentials have proper permissions
-4. Check that your spreadsheet ID is correct
+4. Check that your database tables are correctly set up